THE UNIVERSITY of EDINBURGH

 * The role of the engineer in the infrastructure project cycle, and their responsibilities in promoting environmentally sustainable solutions, and in ensuring safe working practices.

-* Physical, chemical and biological processes and their interaction with the natural and built environment.
+* Environmental processes and their interaction with the natural and built environment.

 This course develops intellectual skills so that on completion students will be able to: